Provably Efficient and Agile Randomized Q-Learning: Experiments

 \paragraph{Baselines and experiment setups.} We compare \myalg with (1) UCB-Q: model-free Q-learning with bonuses \citep{jin2018q} (2) Staged-RandQL \citep{tiapkin2024model}: the staged version of RandQL with theoretical guarantees (3) RandQL \citep{tiapkin2024model}: the randomized version of UCB-Q, without provable guarantees.
-For all algorithms with randomized learning rates in both environments, we let the number of ensembles $J=20$, the inflation coefficient $\kappa=1$, and the number of pseudo-transition $n_0 = 1/S$, where $S$ corresponds to the size of the state space in different environments.
-For fair comparison, we repeat the experiments for $4$ times and show the average along with the 90\% confidence interval in the figures below.
+For all algorithms with randomized learning rates in both environments, we let the number of ensembles $J=20$, the inflation coefficient $\kappa=1$, and the number of pseudo-transitions $n_0 = 1/S$, where $S$ corresponds to the size of the state space in different environments.
+For \myalg, we set the mixing rate $\eta_{t,h} = (\sqrt{(1+1/H)^{q}H}+1)^{-1}$, where $q = q_h^t(s_h^t,a_h^t)$, $\forall (t,h)\in[T]\times[H]$.
+For fair comparison, we run $4$ trials per algorithm and show the average along with the 90\% confidence interval in the figures above.

-\paragraph{Results.} From Figure \ref{fig:mainfig}, \myalg exhibits significantly improved performance in all the environments sizes, achieving substantially lower total regret.
+\paragraph{Results.} From Figure \ref{fig:mainfig}, \myalg exhibits significantly improved performance across all environment sizes, achieving substantially lower total regret.
 Unlike UCB-Q, which suffers from excessive over-exploration, and the Staged-RandQL that adapts the policy only at the end of each stage, \myalg effectively balances exploration and exploitation through randomized learning rates and agile policy updates.
 We also observe that \myalg performs even better than the empirical RandQL that lacks theoretical guarantees in prior work \citep{tiapkin2024model}, especially for larger environments with more sparse rewards.
 These results validate the effectiveness of sampling-driven updates without explicit bonus terms and highlight the benefit of avoiding stage-wise policy updates in model-free reinforcement learning.